About the project

 Did you know – As we are building near a disused WW2 airfield we occasionally find interesting artefacts in the ground (we’ve safely disposed of any ammunition).
 This is an air bottle jettisoned from an aircraft and would have been used by aircrew at the rear of a plane to breath at altitude.

 The A140 scheme recently hosted an event bringing together the various partners involved.
-Representatives from Suffolk County Council, Baberg & Mid Suffolk Council, Norfolk County Council, Interserve and Dr Dan Poulter MP visited the site.
-There they found out more about how it will create jobs, help the regional economy whilst making using this stretch
+Representatives from Suffolk County Council, Mid Suffolk District Council, Norfolk County Council, Interserve and Dr Dan Poulter MP visited the site and were very happy with the progress made so far.
+They were impressed with the efforts made to modernise this stretch

 The scheme brings together a range of skills that are required to deliver the scheme.
 Here you can find out more about some of the other companies assisting Interserve Construction as we work on the scheme.
 A range of partners covering various disciplines have come together as they partner with us and help to deliver